William Moore (ice hockey)

-William Moore (born March 24, 2007) is a Canadian-American college ice hockey player who is currently committed to play for the Boston College Eagles of the National Collegiate Athletic Association (NCAA).
+William Moore (born March 24, 2007) is a Canadian-American college ice hockey player who is currently plays for the Boston College Eagles of the National Collegiate Athletic Association (NCAA).
 He is also a prospect of the Boston Bruins of the National Hockey League (NHL), having been selected by them 51st overall in the 2025 NHL entry draft.

 Playing career

 Amateur

 Having been born in Mississauga, Ontario, Moore spent his early amateur career playing in Canada, mainly with the Mississauga Senators of the Greater Toronto Hockey League, while also spending a season with the Toronto Marlboros in 2022-23.
 During this time, Moore was an offensive force, leading many to speculate he would be a top pick in the 2025 NHL entry draft once he was eligible.

 Starting in the 2023-24 season, Moore would move his hockey career south of the border, joining the U.S. National Development Team despite being a first round pick of the London Knights in the 2023 Ontario Hockey League Priority Selection Draft.
 In 50 games with the team, Moore scored 23 goals and 20 assists.
 After the season, he announced that he was committing to Boston College to play college ice hockey starting in 2026-27.